Wherein I opine on the nature of mood shifts and the value of different states of mind.

 Reflecting on different phases of my depression is difficult, because I find myself in a whole different frame of reference when my mood shifts.
 It’s hard to embody memories from radically different mood contexts.
 I still have the semantic content, but it doesn’t have the same emotional meaning.
 I’m still making sense of the whole experience, and how that relates to a different and more foreign phase: blithe happiness.

 Blithe happiness is, unfortunately, for me a very selfish mood.
-I feel my own emotions more acutely, and they crowds out everyone else’s.
+I feel my own emotions more acutely, and they crowd out everyone else’s.
 My thoughts don’t stray to distant people and places the way they used to.
 I feel more selfishly invested in myself than I do when I am depressed.
 I’m afraid I’ll lose sight of the big picture that I saw when I felt like the one speck among billions instead of feeling like the star on a stage with billions of extras.
 Maybe there’s just more to lose than when I felt like a shadow of myself.
 Or maybe depressive thinking isn’t all wrong.
 I can’t help but feel that I grokked something deep and true during my depression, and I’m afraid that I’m losing the in-my-bones understanding that I had in a depressed state.

 I’m trying to understand what my brain seems to think is desirable about this state.